stephenpearson/kitchen-oci/README.md

 ## SSH Keygen

 The driver can generate an ssh key pair for an instance during creation.
 In order to turn this feature on, add the `ssh_keygen` property to the `driver` and set the value to `true`.
 This can be set in the `driver` section on a per-platform or per-suite basis, but can also be enabled globally for the entire kitchen.yml in the top-level `driver` section.
+By default, the driver will create a 4096 bit RSA key.
+For additional security, the driver can also create a `ED25519` OpenSSH key.
+In order to enable this, utilize the `ssh_keytype: ed25519` parameter (see example below).

 Ensure that the `transport` section does not contain a path to a private key (the `ssh_key` property).
 If the `transport` has a value in `ssh_key` property, this will mismatch with the key pair that the driver will create causing your instance creation to be stuck in an endless loop waiting for `transport` to receive a confirmed ssh connection.